 This program allows a business, organization, or family to adopt a trail and perform annual trail maintenance and improvements.
 All trails require annual and sometimes bi-annual maintenance.
 There are 900 miles of trail in the SNRA and we can use your help to make sure the trails are in great shape.
 With the support of the Sawtooth Society, your group can become the guardians of a trail through a hands-on effort using traditional hand tools.
-To recognize the support from your group, each adopted trail will display the name of the group responsible for its care on a small placard at the trailhead.
+Participants will receive a Forest Service placard to recognize your support.
 Additionally, the Sawtooth Society will recognize you on our website and during our annual fundraiser, the Sagebrush Soirée.

 What is Expected?